Lesson 1: How to Make Profits Through Forex

 Trading forex is profitable, but you must know that it can be a bit complicated.

 You don't simply buy and sell currency pairs here.
-Tons of stuff comes before you get your sweet return.
+Tons of stuff comes in between before you get your sweet return.

 These can range from mastering the logic behind forex trading and managing risks to making informed decisions and strategies when speculating the exchange rate between the currency pairs.